All Engineering Subjects ListElectrical Engineering

 Ans.
 There are several advantages of SF6 CB such as It gives a noiseless operation, Current chopping is minimum in SF6 breakers, Its performance is independent of ambient conditions etc.

-To know more about advantages click on the link: Advantages of SF6 CB
+To know more about advantages, click on the link: Advantages of SF6 CB

 3. What is the skin effect of power?

 Ans.
-In an AC system, there is non-uniform distribution of current in a conductor i.e. most of the current is distributed on the outer surface because of non-uniform distribution of flux-linkages.
+In an AC system, there is non-uniform distribution of current in a conductor i.e. most of the current is distributed on the outer surface because of non-uniform distribution of flux linkages.
 This effect is called the “Skin Effect”.

 4. What is the difference between composite and bundled conductors?

 Ans.
-The basis difference is that the sub-conductors of a bundled conductor are separated from each other by a constant distance varying from 0.2 m to 0.6 m depending upon designed voltage and surrounding conditions throughout the length of the line with the help of spacers whereas the wires of a composite conductor touch each other.
+The basis difference is that the sub-conductors of a bundled conductor are separated from each other by a constant distance varying from 0.2 m to 0.6 m depending upon the designed voltage and surrounding conditions throughout the length of the line with the help of spacers, whereas the wires of a composite conductor touch each other.
 The bundled conductors have filter material or air space inside so that the overall diameter is increased.

 5. What do power systems engineers do?